pybites/pybites.github.io-source/content/guest-something-completely-different-micropython.md

 * A lot of people resorted to making their own modules = a lot of incompatible firmware / packages scattered all over the internet
 * Compiling your own firmware and keeping it maintained can take a lot of time and can be hard if you haven't done it before.

+Running micropython on these ESP boards to get acquainted with the whole process is really fun.
+It's also a good way into the microcontroller world if you're not familiar with C.
+The workload required to get specialized modules working, in my opinion, isn't really worth it when you also get a serious performance decrease with it.

+Maybe it's better to resort to the original ESP32-Wrover firmware, and then build something cool around that, since it also includes face detection and recognition.
+You could probably even go as far as building a FastAPI powered face-recognition doorbell with that!

+I'm heading back to the lab!

 --